- What are the basic criteria for becoming a member of the Field Club?

-There are six Men’s NCFC Platform Tennis teams.
-We play in the Fairfield County Platform Tennis League (FCPTL).
+There are eight men’s Platform Tennis teams.
+Six teams play in the Fairfield County Platform Tennis League (FCPTL).
 These matches are on Saturday and Sunday mornings.
-We also have a Division 1 team that plays on Thursday nights.
+We also have 2 teams that play on Thursday nights.
 The men’s teams compete throughout Fairfield County and are an excellent way to get a great match each week against players of an appropriate level.
 No matter what level you are, there is a team for you.

 - I’m new to paddle and I want to play.
 How do I get started?

 Our pros can give you private lessons or you can join a clinic or play socially.
 They can also get you on a league team.
 Or help you find others to play for “fun”.
 Some of our best paddle players have played tennis before and found they were able to adapt to paddle very quickly.
 So don’t be shy, come out and try.